25/05/2019 Technology is helping bars improve in many ways. With the emergence of technology, here's how you can boost your bar's bottom line.

 There are a number of different ways to boost the bottom line of your on-premise establishment.
 One often-overlooked way is by adopting new technological solutions that improve the overall customer experience.
-At hospitality venues like hotels, for examples, new interactive experiences powered by technology can help to increase the size and volume of drink orders.
+At hospitality venues like hotels, for example, new interactive experiences powered by technology can help to increase the size and volume of drink orders.
 They can also be used to deliver a more personalized experience that has the potential to turn a one-time guest into a long-time customer.

 Here’s a brief overview of some of the more common technological solutions that are starting to emerge at on-premise establishments as a way of driving bottom line growth.